CHTC/chtc-website-source/_uw-research-computing/resources-after-graduation.md

 ## **Recommendations**
 * We highly recommend reaching out to CHTC staff before your NetID expires, if possible.
-* As a reminder, CHTC accounts are deactivated and user data is erased after a user is no longer actively using their account (~1 year of inactivity).
-It’s important to always maintain a copy of your data somewhere else, especially if you may need to revisit it after graduation (e.g. manuscript revisions).
+* As a reminder, CHTC accounts are deactivated and user data is erased after a user is no longer actively using their account (~1 year of inactivity). **We also do not maintain backups of any files.** It’s important to always maintain a copy of ALL your data somewhere else, especially if you may need to revisit it after graduation (e.g. manuscript revisions).